2018 Cincinnati Bengals season

-The 2018 season was the Cincinnati Bengals' 49th season in the National Football League, their 51st overall and their 16th and final under head coach Marvin Lewis.
+The 2018 season was the Cincinnati Bengals' 49th season in the National Football League (NFL), their 51st overall and their 16th and final under head coach Marvin Lewis.
 The Bengals failed to improve upon their 2017 campaign as they collapsed to a 6–10 finish (after a 4–1 start) to finish in 4th place in the AFC North.
-This marks the 3rd consecutive season the Bengals have failed to make the playoffs.
+This marked the 3rd consecutive season the Bengals failed to make the playoffs.

-Longtime coach Marvin Lewis and team owner Mike Brown announced a mutual parting of ways following this season after 16 seasons, and despite leading them to 4 division titles, and 7 winning seasons/playoff appearances, Lewis was unable to lead the Bengals to a playoff win.
+Longtime coach Marvin Lewis and team owner Mike Brown announced a mutual parting of ways following this season after 16 seasons.
+Despite leading the Bengals to 4 division titles, and 7 winning seasons/playoff appearances, Lewis was unable to lead the Bengals to a single playoff win.
 He holds the record for most wins, seasons, and playoff losses for a head coach without a playoff win.